Translate this page

 Ref code: 1804-MSIAU-240201

 The emergency contraceptive pill (ECP) can be taken to reduce the chance of getting pregnant after having unprotected sex, either because contraception wasn’t used or if contraception has failed, such as a broken condom or if you forgot to take the Pill.
 The emergency contraceptive pill is often called the “morning after pill”.
-There are two different types of ECP which can be bought from most pharmacies in Australia without a doctor’s prescription.
+There are two different types of ECP that can be bought from most pharmacies in Australia without a doctor’s prescription.

-How does it work?
+How does the morning after pill work?

 The ECP may stop a pregnancy before it starts by stopping or delaying the release of an egg from the ovaries.
 The ECP does not prevent fertilisation (sperm meeting an egg), inhibit implantation or end a pregnancy that has already started.
 It is not an abortion pill.
 It also doesn’t provide any on-going contraception and offers no protection against sexually transmitted infections (STIs).